 Marine Science develops and applies biological, physical, algebraic, and geometric ideas to the study of the environment.
 Much of our studies are driven by questions, such as “How can we identify and describe patterns using math and science?” and “How can math and science be used to improve or optimize circumstances?”
-During the first term, students develop an understanding of the ocean and sustainability by studying the Great Pacific Garbage Patch and developing sequences to describe its projected growth.
+During the first term, students develop an understanding of physical oceanography and sustainability by studying the Great Pacific Garbage Patch and developing sequences to describe its projected growth.
 Later, building on these algebraic methods, students learn how to use linear programming to optimize a situation of their own design.
 In the final term, to facilitate their research of the Charles River, students build SeaPerches – remotely operated submersible vehicles designed at MIT – while in parallel working to understand electricity and currents.
 Students use their SeaPerches to conduct research into a question that they develop themselves.
 Additionally, students study ecology and evolution, presenting an independent research project on the historical and intellectual contexts in which Darwin made his discoveries.
-We draw from a number of texts throughout the year, including Flotsametrics, Tracking Trash, The Shark Handbook, and Into the Jungle.
+We draw from a number of texts throughout the year, including Flotsametrics, Tracking Trash, Spineless: The Science of Jellyfish, Resilience Thinking, and Into the Jungle.

 Division Three (Grades 9 and 10)